learn-co-curriculum/dsc-sampling-statistics-lab/README.md

 ## Step 1

-Lets calculate the population mean first, which we calculate as:
+Let"s calculate the population mean first, which we calculate as:

 **μ = sum of all elements / N** (where N is population size)